 “I’ll go call Sonia and Sam,” Jacky said, walking down the hallway.

 “Sonia’s here?”
-Valerie asked, having been helping them setting the table.
+Valerie asked, having been helping them set the table.

 “Yeah,” Angela said.
 “She has been discussing some plans with Sam.”

 “Where is he going?”
-Valerie asked, curious of the sudden action.
+Valerie asked, curious about the sudden action.